 ASI Board of Directors: The official voice of Cal Poly students.
 The board is comprised of representatives from each academic college who establish policies and parameters for the affairs, properties, personnel, and operations of ASI.

-University Union Advisory Board (UUAB): Works to maintain the integrity of the University Union student body fee which students pay quarterly in their tuition.
+University Union Advisory Board (UUAB): Works to maintain the integrity of the University Union student body fee, which students pay quarterly as part of their tuition.
 Makes policy recommendations regarding ASI-managed facilities.

 ASI Children’s Programs